Scusemua/Wukong/README.md

 ```
 LocalCluster(object):
   host : string
-    The public DNS IPv4 address associated with the EC2 instance on which the Scheduler process is executing.
+    The public DNS IPv4 address associated with the EC2 instance on which the Scheduler process is executing, along with the port on
+    which the Scheduler is listening.
+The format of this string should be "IPv4:port".
   n_workers : int,
     Artifact from Dask.
 Leave this at zero.
   proxy_adderss : string,